-In August 2018, a new law on the accessibility of the websites and mobile applications of public authorities will take effect as the 2016 EU directive is to be incorporated into the national legislation of all member states.
+In August 2018, a new law on the accessibility of the websites and mobile applications of public authorities took effect as the 2016 EU directive is to be incorporated into the national legislation of all member states.
 In short, this means that anyone working on the University’s websites – from content managers to web technicians to external consultants – needs to ensure that the websites are accessible to all visitors, including people with various disabilities.

 Checklists for the accessibility requirements regarding websites and mobile applications

 To facilitate the work of making LU’s websites more accessible – both with regards to the daily work and in contacts with external suppliers, for example, in case of procurement – the current accessibility requirements for technology, education and content are available as checklists, developed by the company Funka.